tock/book/src/development/syscall.md

       return value of the command is the maximum water level.
     - _What is the current water level?_ This will require two steps.
-First, there needs to be a subscribe call where the application can setup a callback function.
+First, there needs to be a subscribe call where the application can setup a upcall function.
 The kernel will call this when the water level value has been acquired.
 Second, there will need to be a command to instruct the kernel to take the water level reading.
     - _Take ten water level samples._ This will require three steps.
-First, the application must use an allow syscall to share a buffer with the kernel large enough to hold 10 water level readings.
-Then it must setup a subscribe callback that the kernel will call when the 10 readings are ready (note this callback function can be the same as in the single sample case).
+First, the application must use a readwrite allow syscall to share a buffer with the kernel large enough to hold 10 water level readings.
+Then it must setup a subscribe upcall that the kernel will call when the 10 readings are ready (note this upcall function can be the same as in the single sample case).
 Finally it will use a command to tell the kernel to start sampling.
     - _Notify me when the water level exceeds a threshold._ A likely way to implement this would be to first require a subscribe syscall for the